 You can encounter many different types of hazards when you enter another person’s property such as a dangerously slick floor or a broken railing.
 If the owner fails to address the condition or to warn you about it, and that negligence harms you or a loved one, you may be eligible to recover compensation for your losses.
-An experienced premises liability attorney from Joye Law Firm can provide the guidance and representation that you will need as you move forward.
+An experienced North Charleston premises liability attorney from Joye Law Firm can provide the guidance and representation that you will need as you move forward.

-Since 1968, our law firm has protected the rights of injury victims and their families in Charleston and surrounding communities in South Carolina.
+Since 1968, our law firm has protected the rights of injury victims and their families in North Charleston and surrounding communities in South Carolina.
 We go beyond seeking compensation for our clients.
 We work hard to improve the quality of their lives as well.
 To discuss how we can help you in your premises liability case, call us today or connect with us online and receive a free consultation about your case.

 Your case may fall in the category of “premises liability” if it involves the negligence of a property owner and/or the person who was in control of the property at the time of your accident and injury.
 The common premises liability cases that our attorneys handle on behalf of clients in Charleston are: